-As we continue to plan and develop our Bag a Munro Club and push the eco friendly benefits of ditching the car and sharing a bus, we are lucky to have Rich Pyne from Rich Mountain Experiences guest blog for us.
+As we continue to plan and develop our Bag a Munro Club (email firstname.lastname@example.org for more info) and push the eco friendly benefits of ditching the car and sharing a bus, we are lucky to have Rich Pyne from Rich Mountain Experiences guest blog for us.
 He is talking about the upcoming event of cleaning up some of the UK’s most famous and beautiful mountains.

 This year, not only do we have the “Big 3”, Ben Nevis, Scafell Pike and Snowdon, but also Lochnagar, Cairngorm, Ben MacDui, Ben Lomond, Goatfell and two areas of The Peak District!!!
 We’ll find out after Saturday 7th October 2017 how we got on…

 “When I started the Real 3 peaks challenge, I was working as a full time Instructor for another company.
 Now, since January 2015 I have been the owner of Rich Mountain Experiences, a company that works to give their clients the best experience of the Scottish Highlands possible.